QGP Physics from Attractor Perturbations: MIS theory and the attractor background

-There are also ``generic'' solutions, characterised by a pressure anisotropy which diverges at early times.
+There are also ``generic'' solutions, characterized by a pressure anisotropy which diverges at early times.
 These solutions approach the attractor already in the far from equilibrium regime.
-To understand this, it is important to keep in mind that since \rfes{eq:misbj} are non-autonomous, the full phase space of solutions is three-dimensional and can be naturally parameterised by $(\tau,T,\tau T')$ \cite{Heller:2020anv} (see also Refs.~\cite{Spalinski:2022cgj,Jankowski:2023fdz}).
+To understand this, it is important to keep in mind that since \rfes{eq:misbj} are nonautonomous, the full phase space of solutions is three-dimensional and can be naturally parametrized by $(\tau,T,\tau T')$ \cite{Heller:2020anv} (see also Refs.~\cite{Spalinski:2022cgj,Jankowski:2023fdz}).
 The attractor is a two-dimensional surface in this full phase space.
-On any constant proper-time slice of the phase space, $\mu$ is a parameter which labels points along the attractor curve on that slice.
-The generic solutions viewed on a sequence of such phase-space slices at increasing values of $\tau$ gravitate toward this locus, as a consequence of fast longitudinal expansion at early times.
+In any constant proper-time slice of the phase space, $\mu$ is a parameter that labels points along the attractor curve on that slice.
+The generic solutions viewed on a sequence of such phase-space slices at increasing values of $\tau$ gravitate toward this locus, as a consequence of the fast longitudinal expansion at early times.
 This is illustrated in \rff{fig:bg}.

 At late times, we expect the system to approach equilibrium in a way consistent with the original insights of Bjorken~\cite{Bjorken:1982qr}.
-In that regime, solutions to \rfes{eq:misbj} can be represented in the form of transseries:
+In that regime, solutions to \rfes{eq:misbj} can be represented in the form of transseries

 These are of the form of an asymptotic power series augmented by an infinite set of exponential transseries contributions, of which only the leading one is displayed above.
-The initial conditions are mapped to the dimensionful scale $\Lambda$ and the dimensionless integration constants $C_\infty$ and $C'_\infty$.
 The first few coefficients of the late-time series $t_n^{(\infty)}$ and $a_n^{(\infty)}$ are given by

+The power series appearing in \rfes{eq:bjorken} have a vanishing radius of convergence and are best interpreted in the sense of asymptotic analysis -- through optimal truncation or by Borel summation (see, e.g. \rfcs{Aniceto:2015mto,Aniceto:2022dnm}).
 Note that in the limit $C_\tau\to0$ the leading and next-to-leading terms in \rfes{eq:bjorken} reduce to their NS form, given in \rfe{eq:nsbj}, upon substituting the coefficients in \rfes{eq:latecoeff}.

-The power series appearing in \rfes{eq:bjorken} have a vanishing radius of convergence and are best interpreted in the sense of asymptotic analysis --- through optimal truncation or by Borel summation (see e.g. \rfcs{Aniceto:2015mto,Aniceto:2022dnm}).
+Initial conditions are mapped to the dimensionful scale $\Lambda$ and the dimensionless integration constant $C_\infty$ (the constant $C'_\infty$ is not independent).
+Given a specific solution, the corresponding values of $\Lambda$ and $C_\infty$ can be obtained by fitting the leading terms in \rfe{eq:bjorken} at late-times.
+For initial conditions relevant to heavy-ion physics one typically finds $\Lambda\approx\mathcal O(1)~\text{fm}^{-1}$.